 I restored a 1976 Ricardo Sport.
 It had a closed chain guard which already had a tear in it.
-The cloth or plastic cover had deteriorated in such a way that I completely torn it in half while trying to pry it loose.
+The cloth or plastic cover had deteriorated in such a way that I completely tore it in half while trying to pry it loose.
 While doing research for vintage chain guards I came across fantastic-looking open chain guards.
 I decided there and then that instead of a closed one I would opt for an open version.
 In this article I’m going to discuss how to install a vintage chain guard.

 If you don’t like the video or need more instructions, then continue reading.